Road rules and safety

 Road safety and traffic rules differ within the EU.
 Find out what the various country-specific rules are.
 For example:

 - Seat belts must be worn in all vehicles including tourist coaches and minibuses in all EU countries;

 - Children must have appropriate child restraints in cars/lorries and, where possible in other vehicles;

-- Using a mobile phone without a hands-free set while driving is forbidden in most EU countries;
+- Using a mobile phone without a hands-free set while driving is forbidden in all EU countries;

 - The maximum permitted blood alcohol level varies: some countries do not allow any alcohol in the blood while driving;

 - Different speed limits apply to different types of roads and vehicles;